Download PDF | BigCommerce vs Shopify: Everything You Need to Know Read Now >

 First things first: let’s start with a definition.

-"Inbound marketing is a set of marketing strategies and techniques focused on using content relevant to current and prospective buyers and pulling those customers and prospects toward a business and its products."
+"Inbound marketing for eCommerce is a set of marketing strategies and techniques focused on using content relevant to current and prospective buyers and pulling those customers and prospects toward a business and its products."

 The key item to note here is that inbound marketing isn’t just one tool, one tactic, or even a single campaign.
 It’s a set of on-going activities that, when done in tandem, create a highly scalable revenue driver.